Achille Van Acker: Early life

+Later years

 In May 1940, Belgium was invaded by Nazi Germany.
 Following the Belgian surrender and the start of the German occupation, the head of the POB–BWP Henri de Man announced the dissolution of the socialist party as part of a policy of collaborationism.
 Van Acker retreated from public life.
 In 1941, however, he rejoined the illegal socialist party and underground trade union movement under the nom de guerre "Monsieur André" and travelled around the country making contact with party sections.
+As a means of improving his underground disguise, he grew a moustache.
 At the Liberation of Belgium in September 1944, Van Acker emerged as the head of the POB–BWP's successor party, the Belgian Socialist Party (Belgische Socialistische Partij, PSB-BSP).

-In December 1944, while serving as a government minister, Van Acker implemented Belgium's social security system.
+During World War II, as noted by one observer, “he relentlessly worked at a solution of labor-management relations and succeeded in obtaining the agreement of all political parties interested.”

+After the Second World War, Van Acker became Prime Minister of Belgium in four different cabinets and served as Minister of Labour and Social Services, Minister of Public Health, Minister of Mobility and Minister of Mining (which led to his nickname).
+He was named Minister of State in 1958.